Recoskie/AI-Matrix/README.md

 Having an AI build a data model to work with and to analyze and bias data can be time-consuming.

 However, when it comes to analyzing data into what it is to put into your data model or solving data and calculations, it is ultra-fast.

+There may be even more uses for artificial intelligence data algorithms and machine learning than I have put here.